Quinence/zilliqa-fullstack-app-rentOnZilliqa/README.md

-# Getting Started with Zilliqa Fullstack App
+# NFT Authentication With Zilliqa

 The Zilliqa Fullstack app is a full-fledged application on the Zilliqa Blockchain for listing and renting houses.